fghaas/red-herrings-openstack/markdown/story.md

 to any event in spacetime, which in this case is 44 years ago, and just under 300km away from here.

+**Disclaimer:** minor details of this story have been dramatized for better storytelling effect.

 ## October 10, 1975